JetBrains/kotlin-web-site/docs/topics/null-safety.md

 [//]: # (title: Null safety)

-## Nullable types and non-null types
+## Nullable types and non-nullable types

 Kotlin's type system is aimed at eliminating the danger of null references, also known as [The Billion Dollar Mistake](https://en.wikipedia.org/wiki/Tony_Hoare#Apologies_and_retractions).